jubrito/DojoTDD/src/README.md

 # Dojo TDD — Test Driven Development

+## FizzBuzz Problem
+Write a program that prints the numbers from 1 to 100.
+But for multiples of 3 print “Fizz” instead of the number and for the multiples of 5 print “Buzz“.
+For numbers which are multiples of both 3 and 5 print “FizzBuzz”.

 ## What is TDD
 Test Driven Development (TDD) is software development approach in which test cases are developed to specify and validate what the code will do.
 In simple terms, test cases for each functionality are created and tested first and if the test fails then the new code is written in order to pass the test and making code simple and bug-free.